ChinmayDandekar7/AI-Code-Review-Security-Analysis-Agent/README.md

 (`all-MiniLM-L6-v2`), which downloads automatically from Hugging Face on first run and requires internet access on your machine the first time you run `ingest.py`.
 After that it's cached locally and works offline.

-## Next milestone

-Milestone 2: the actual agents (Code Analysis, Security Vulnerability, Remediation, PR Summary) that consume `CodeSubmission` objects, produce `Finding` objects, and are grounded in the knowledge base built here.